OWASP/www-project-mobile-top-10/2023-risks/m10-insufficient-binary-protection.md

 **Prevalence COMMON** <br />
 **Detectability EASY**

 All apps can be subject to binary attacks, and many actually will be in some form at some time.
 Particularly vulnerable to binary attacks are those apps, that *have* sensitive data or algorithms hardcoded in their binary.
 They are more likely to be attacked and should employ countermeasures to fend off an attacker long enough that the attacker gives up because breaking the protection would be more expensive than the gain from success.
+Oftentimes, e.g., in case of copy protection, it is sufficient to prolongate the cracking process until the targeted revenue has been reached.

-In general, fully compiled apps like iOS apps are less susceptible to reverse engineering and code tampering than higher-level bytecode as in Android apps.
+In general, fully compiled apps like iOS apps are less susceptible to reverse engineering and code tampering than higher-level bytecode as in Android apps (note that this might not hold for apps developed with cross-platform technologies, like PWA or Flutter).

 Especially popular apps are likely to be manipulated and redistributed through app stores.
 Detecting and removing these apps is offered by specialized companies but is also possible with certain detection and reporting mechanisms within the apps.